imtiaz101325/blogfolio/blog/content/blog/time-complexity/index.md

 description: "Time complexity of your code"
 ---

-People who writes code everyday in their jobs have many things to consider while building software.
+People who write code everyday in their jobs have many things to consider while building software.
 They need to keep their code maintainable and well documented.
 They must also sometimes worry about scale and performance.
 How does an engineer know if their solution is a good one?
 Among the things that they could measure are running time and memory usage.
 This leads them to two important questions:

 1. How long does my program take to run?
 2. How much memory does my program take to run?